Loading...

 www IN A 192.168.1.20

-Step 4 : Start and enable the DNS service.
+Step 4 : Start the daemon and confirm it loads configuration.

 # RHEL/Arch (named)